openstack/cinder-specs/specs/juno/xtremio_cinder_volume_driver.rst

 ===============

-2 new volume drivers for iSCSI and FC should be developed, bridging Open stack commands to XtremIO managment system (XMS) using XMS Rest API.
+2 new volume drivers for iSCSI and FC should be developed, bridging Open stack commands to XtremIO management system (XMS) using XMS Rest API.
 The drivers should support the following Open stack actions:

  * Volume Create/Delete